 In recognition of the diversified characteristics and needs of our students and with the keen desire to be responsive to them, the Montachusett Regional Vocational Technical School District will make every effort to protect the dignity of the students as individuals.
-It also will offer careful consideration and sympathetic understanding of their personal feelings, particularly with reference to their race, color, gender, gender identity, ethnicity, sexual orientation, disability, religion, national origin, physical or intellectual differences.
+It also will offer careful consideration and sympathetic understanding of their personal feelings, particularly with reference to their race, color, gender, gender identity, ethnicity, sexual orientation, disability, religion, national origin, physical, intellectual differences or homelessness.